 Unfortunately, WordPress does not come with built-in function for redirection.
 If you are not comfortable with htaccess file or don’t want to hire a professional for this; you can simply install a plugin.
 There are several plugins to choose from which can accomplish this task for you.
 However, I am a big fan of WordPress Redirection plugin and recommend you to use the same.
 Why?
 Because it is completely free and apart from simple redirection, you can actually do a lot more!

-You can expect Redirection to do simple tasks like managing redirection the search engine friendly way and discovering the broken links in your website apart from some cool functions.
+You can expect Redirection to do simple tasks like managing redirection the search engine friendly way and discovering the broken links in your website.

 301 Redirects with Redirection Plugin